Affect or Effect - Which do I Use?

 Affect as a noun is mostly used as related to psychology, emotion, desire, and infuence on behavior and actions.

 Use effect for a result, consequence, and impression. (noun).
+Sometimes people replace effect with impression to avoid having to decide which noun (affect or effect) to use.

 Effect has a lot of subtle meanings as a noun.